Qurila/extended_mod_descriptions/production_works.md

 <details><!-- List of Changes-->
 <summary>List of Changes</summary>

-- Taschenuhren verbrauchen jetzt Messing anstatt Goldbarren.
+- Pocket watches now use brass instead of gold bars.

-- Die bedürfnisse der Bewölkerung werden angepasst.
+- The needs of the population are adapted.
-  - Taschenuhren sind jetzt ein bedürfnis der Lebensqualität für Arbeiter und Handwerker.
+  - Pocket watches are now a quality of life requirement for labourers and craftsmen.

-- Es werden einige Items für Taschenuhren angepasst.
+- Some items for pocket watches will be adjusted.

-  - Hans Klein, der alte Großvater Zeit:
+  - Hans Klein, the old grandfather time:
-    - Steigert die Wartungskosten um +25%.
+    - Increases maintenance costs by +25%.
-    - Steigert die Arbeitskräfte um +25%.
+    - Increases the labour force by +25%.
-    - Tauscht die Arbeitskräfte gegen Handwerker.
+    - Exchanges labour for craftsmen.
-    - Tauscht Messing gegen Goldbarren aus.
+    - Exchanges brass for gold bars.
-    - Erzeugt 1/5 Schmuck zusätzlich.
+    - Produces 1/5 additional jewellery.

-  - Chronometrikerin Chiara:
+  - Chronometrician Chiara:
-    - Steigert die Produktivität um +40%.
+    - Increases productivity by +40%.
-    - Tauscht keine Goldbarren gegen Messing mehr aus.
+    - No longer exchanges gold bars for brass.
-    - Reduziert die Arbeitskräfte um -40%.
+    - Reduces the labour force by -40%.
-    - Reduziert keine Wartungskosten mehr.
+    - No longer reduces maintenance costs.

 </details>